 2 Helpful / 4 Not

 Pros: Nice concrete tees throughout the entire course make teeing off easy.
 Lots of variations of shots with many trees and water hazards to navigate and account for.
 There are controlled left, right,and straight shots, as well as the high risk/reward type.
-A lot of courses can become boring but this one keeps me on my toes, which makes it fun every time out.
+Several different hole locations help keep things interesting.
 Chainstar baskets are a nice feature for the course.
-There are restrooms and water at the funplex if you need it.
+There are restrooms, maps and water at the funplex if you need it.

 Cons: The grass/weeds can get high in the summer, but the city has kept it mowed down.
 Russian olive trees are a royal pain if you get into one of them.
 The creek can swallow discs in summer months when it runs muddy from upstream irrigation.

 Other Thoughts: All 18 holes now have baskets installed.
 Course signage and other amenities will be added in the coming months.
 Such a fun course, and it will only keep getting better as it gets finished.